 Now, only the infrastructure of the building remains, and this dynamic space that is becoming one with nature is open to the public.

 Visitors are free to explore it and can also look at the group of mining facilities within the compound.
 The sight of it being lit up at night, which only takes place for a limited period of time, packs a real punch.

 - Address 3-2, Aikawa Kitazawamachi, Sado-shi, Niigata-ken, 952-1539

 Free to visit anytime

-At Sado Nishimikawa Gold Park, visitors can experience the actual mining of gold dust on Sado.
-The way it works is that by using a green plate with lines on its side called a pan to shake and remove gravel in water, the relatively heavier gold dust will appear at the bottom.
+At Sado Nishimikawa Gold Park, visitors can experience the actual panning of gold dust on Sado.
+It works by using a green plate with lines on its side called a pan to shake and remove gravel in water; the relatively heavier gold dust will appear at the bottom.
 It is an activity that we highly recommend experiencing when visiting Sado.

 You can place the gold dust that you scooped up into a container and bring it home.
 According to the staff, the gold dust harvested here is called natural gold.
-It contains a little bit of various minerals, and "has a higher market value than pure gold."
-You might harvest more than you can imagine.
+It contains a little bit of various minerals and "has a higher market value than pure gold."
+So you might harvest more than you can imagine.

-Beside Sado Nishimikawa Gold Park are a shop selling many gold products, and a museum that tells you everything you can think of about gold.
-Apparently, gold is soft and stretching a grain of gold will create a thin string that is 2.8 kilometers in length.
-It is a spot where you can enjoy learning trivia about gold dust and gold.
+Beside Sado Nishimikawa Gold Park is a shop selling many gold products and a museum that tells you everything you can think about gold.
+Apparently, gold is soft, and stretching a grain of gold will create a thin string that is 2.8 kilometers in length.
+So it is a spot where you can enjoy learning trivia about gold dust and gold.